 Parts are available at most Jayco dealerships or your dealer can order parts for you as needed.
-Should you be unable to find a dealer in your local area, contact our Customer Service Department at 219-825-0670 and we will assist you in providing parts through an authorized dealer or from Jay-Parr Supply, our parts department located in Middlebury, Indiana.
+Should you be unable to find a dealer in your local area, contact our Customer Service Department at 877-825-4782 or 219-825-0608.
+We will assist you in providing parts through an authorized dealer or from Jay Parr Supply, our parts department located in Middlebury, Indiana.